slavadubrov/sgr-discount-manager/README.md

 > - **Guided Decoding**: `xgrammar` is the default backend in newer vLLM versions.
 Configure it per-request via `guided_json` or `guided_decoding_backend` in the API `extra_body` parameter (see [vLLM Structured Outputs docs](https://docs.vllm.ai/en/latest/features/structured_outputs.html)).
 > - **Memory**: 7B models require ~16GB VRAM.
 For GPUs with less memory, use `Qwen/Qwen2.5-3B-Instruct` (~6GB) or add `--max-model-len 4096` to reduce context length.

-### 2. Start vLLM Server (Docker CPU)
+### 2. Start vLLM Server (Docker CPU - Limited xgrammar Support)

-Since vLLM installation can be tricky on some platforms, I recommend building a CPU-enabled Docker image.
-This is the only way to run vLLM on Apple Silicon at the moment of writing.
+> **⚠️ Note**: CPU mode may not include full xgrammar support.
+For guaranteed schema enforcement with xgrammar, use a GPU setup (Option 1 above).

+For testing on Apple Silicon or systems without NVIDIA GPUs, you can build a CPU-enabled Docker image:

 1. **Clone vLLM Repository**: